tochman/the_blue_print/chapters/09-6-operational-excellence.md

 - Create dedicated operational processes and tools
 - Build operational expertise as a team capability

-## Summary: Sustainable Operational Excellence
+## Summary: Sustainable operational excellence

 Operational excellence is a journey, not a destination.
 It's about building systems and processes that enable your React application to serve users reliably over time while allowing your team to focus on delivering value rather than fighting fires.